Ansari786d/myproject/README.md

 # myproject

-I write a program for automatic folder cleaner
+I wrote a program for automatic folder cleaner using python